Letting off steam Introduction to engine-powered ships

-The amicable clergy wife Mrs Grant from Mansfield Park
+The spiritual clergy wife Fanny Bertram from Mansfield Park

 Plus news, book reviews, quiz, letters, reports from Austen societies and much much more!